EMAP Expanded

 Info

 The European Media Art Platform (EMAP), co-funded by the Creative Europe programme of the European Union, aims to support collaboration projects by emerging artists who work critically with technologies in the fields of video, digital art, robotics, bio art and other forms of media art.
-Since the launch of the platform in 2018, 59 projects have been commissioned, which received 18 international awards.
-Many more EMAP commissions have been presented at prestigious institutions such as the Centre Pompidou in Paris, the Barbican in London, Filmfest Locarno, and the Venice Biennale.
-Following an international open call which received 641 artist proposals from 35 countries, we are excited to announce the selected artists for 2023.
-Each of the 16 media artists and artist groups will take part in an international two months, fully funded residency with an EMAP partner organisation, culminating in several group exhibitions within the next 2 years.
+Since the launch of the platform in 2018, 75 projects have been commissioned, which received over 30 international awards.
+Many more EMAP commissions have been presented at prestigious institutions such as the Centre Pompidou in Paris, Tate Modern in London, Filmfest Locarno, and the Venice Biennale.
+Following an international open call which received 586 artist proposals from 42 countries, we are excited to announce the artists selected for 2024.
+All the 16 media artists and artist groups will take part in an international two-month fully funded residency with an EMAP member organisation, culminating in several group exhibitions over the next years.

 Ars Electronica (Linz, Austria)